• Latest

 Take, for example, Joe, who was always excited to attend parties with his friends but experienced significant anxiety upon arriving at the destination.

-He’d start worrying about what other people were thinking of him and how everything would turn out.
+He’d start worrying about what other people thought of him and how everything would turn out.
 No matter how much fun he had in the end, Joe dreaded attending any social gathering due to this overwhelming sense of dread.

-This anecdote highlights how common feelings of social anxiety are among adults and teenagers alike – even if they seem to enjoy the event after arrival.
+This anecdote highlights common feelings of social anxiety among adults and teenagers alike – even if they seem to enjoy the event after arrival.

 7. Lack of Personal Space

-Do you wonder why everyone else seems to enjoy them while you don’t even want to be there?
+Do you wonder why everyone else seems to enjoy them while you don’t want to be there?
 If so, it could have something to do with a need for more personal space.
-In the modern world, we are often crowded into small spaces with large groups of people.
+We are often crowded into small spaces with large groups of people in the modern world.
 This can be uncomfortable for some people who don’t like being in close quarters with strangers.

 8. The Awkward Conversations

-The dread of walking into a room full of strangers and having to make small talk with people you don’t know can be overwhelming.
-It doesn’t matter if it’s a work party, family gathering, or birthday bash, sometimes the fear of awkward conversations is enough to make me want to stay home instead.
+The dread of walking into a room full of strangers and making small talk with people you don’t know can be overwhelming.
+It doesn’t matter if it’s a work party, family gathering, or birthday bash; sometimes, the fear of awkward conversations makes me want to stay home instead.

-The pressure of having to be “on” for everyone around you and coming up with something interesting and witty to say is often too much for me.
+The pressure of being “on” for everyone around you and coming up with something interesting and witty to say is often too much for me.

 As soon as I walk in, my mind starts racing – what topics should I avoid?